Material information included in TA6 Property information form

 • Japanese knotweed: refinement of the question to incorporate the area adjacent to or abutting the property

-Earlier contact between sellers and their solicitors may provide an opportunity to address any issues (such as title or lease length) that may create delays with the sale.
+Earlier contact between sellers and their solicitors may provide an opportunity to address any issues that may create delays with the sale.
+For example, title or lease length.

 We hope that the TA6 will help facilitate the flow of information from marketing a property through to the legal process.